Apple looks to scale up manufacturing in India: Goyal | Science-Environment

 - India

-He said that India offers a rule of law, and transparent government policies and business models which help it become a preferred destination for foreign investors.
+He said that India offers a rule of law, and transparent government policies, no opaque models and no hidden subsidies, which help it become a preferred destination for foreign investors.

 Talking about success stories of certain foreign companies, he said Apple already have about 5-7 per cent of their manufacturing in India. ''If I am not mistaken, they are targeting to go up to 25 per cent of their manufacturing.
 They launched their most recent models from India, manufactured in India.''
 The minister was speaking at the inaugural session of the B20 India Inception Meeting here, which was organised by industry chamber CII.